Lab-Pain/oregon-psilocybin-nsduh/README.md

-# Oregon Psilocybin Services vs National Psilocybin Use (NSDUH 2024)
+# Oregon Psilocybin Services in 2025 vs National Psilocybin Use (NSDUH 2024)

 Descriptive comparison of demographic characteristics between adults reporting past-year psilocybin use in a nationally representative survey and clients accessing Oregon's legal psilocybin program.